 In 2005 Kim and I purchased the historic limestone Krull House near Sprague, NE which we are working to restore to its original state, or as close as is reasonable.† The Krull House is an example of durable construction and determination Ė it took 7 years to build, in the 1860s no less.† I have never observed another house in Nebraska that could endure what the Krull house has.† Itís preservation is a tribute to Nebraska history, pioneer innovation, hard work, and quality construction, and I hope it will serve as an example / educational tool for many generations.

 I enjoy photography.† I learned a little about photography in high school but never really pursued it enthusiastically until about 1994 when I acquired a black and white enlarger.† Since then I have acquired additional enlargers, cameras and equipment to further my hobby.†† Here's a link to see some of my photos online:†† http://www.flickr.com/photos/35124656@N07/

-My other hobbies include gardening, historical research, genealogy, making music, building repair / restoration, disc-golf and fishing.† Disc-golf and fishing have taken a back seat to the more important jobs at hand such as raising kids and operating a business.† As far as music is concerned, Iíve not mastered any instrument, but I can play many.† In the garden I like to raise chilies because of their tolerance to extreme climates and resistance to insects, plus the rewards of harvest are so satisfying and healthy.† I spend free time doing historical research, including photographing area farms, barns, homes and buildings in conjunction with the Denton Community Historical Society.
+My other hobbies include gardening, historical research, genealogy, making music, building repair / restoration, disc-golf and fishing.† Disc-golf and fishing have taken a back seat to the more important jobs at hand such as raising kids and operating a business.† As far as music is concerned, Iíve not mastered any instrument, but I can play many.† In the garden I like to raise chilies because of their tolerance to extreme climates and resistance to insects, plus the rewards of harvest are so satisfying and healthy.† I spend free time doing historical research, including photographing area farms, barns, homes and buildings, and I'm the administrator of the "Nebraska Barns" page on facebook.